There used to be a time when ranking a web page was as simple as writing a bunch of low-quality articles.

 - How your website visitors are finding you and the site’s click-through rate

-Add Your Website to Bing Webmaster Tools
+4. Add Your Website to Bing Webmaster Tools

-There’s no doubt that Google reigns over Bing in every way, and it is where you will get most of your search traffic from.
-But that doesn’t mean you should not ignore adding your site to Bing Webmaster Tools.
+There’s no doubt that Google reigns over Bing in every way, and it is where you will get most of your traffic from searchers.

 Given below are a few strong reasons why Bing holds importance in the SEO arena:

 - When it comes to targeted search traffic, who doesn’t want more?

 Even if the organic traffic you receive from Bing forms of a small percentage of your website’s total traffic, it is still highly relevant.